Moments of the Riemann zeta function on short intervals of the critical line: Upper bounds

 \begin{proof} See Corollary A in \cite{Sound09}. \end{proof}

 \begin{proposition} Let $0 < \beta \leq 4$ be given.
 Then,

 \end{proposition}

-\begin{proof} See Theorem 1 in \cite{RSH}. \end{proof}
+\begin{proof} See Theorem 1 in \cite{heap-radziwill-soundararajan}. \end{proof}

-The proof of Proposition \ref{pr:soundbound} is based on the following deterministic upper bound for $\zeta$: Suppose that $T$ is large.
+The proof of Proposition~\ref{pr:soundbound} is based on the following deterministic upper bound for $\zeta$: Suppose that $T$ is large.
 Let $T \leq t \leq 2T$, and let $2 \leq x \leq T^2$.
 Then, as $T\to\infty$, we have

 see Proposition and Lemma 2 in \cite{Sound09}.
-On the Riemann hypothesis, the upper bounds to Theorems \ref{thm: freezing} and \ref{thm: max} could be proved in a simpler way by using this deterministic bound, and by proving the corresponding results for the Dirichlet polynomials.
+On the Riemann hypothesis, the upper bounds in Theorem~\ref{thm: freezing} and Theorem~\ref{thm: max} could be proved in a simpler way by using this deterministic bound, and by proving the corresponding results for the Dirichlet polynomials.
 For unconditional results, such a deterministic upper bound is not available.
 We need to work {\it on average} to discard the contribution of large primes.
-This is the purpose of Lemmas \ref{le:1nd}, \ref{le:2nd}, \ref {le:3rd} and Proposition \ref{pr:momenttwi} below.
+This is the purpose of Lemmas~\ref{le:1nd},~\ref{le:2nd},~\ref {le:3rd} and Proposition~\ref{pr:momenttwi} below.